faraz455/Search-Engine-Project/README.md

 Open your favorite command prompt/terminal and simply enter `mvn package` to build and run the code.
 If you wish to only compile, you can use `mvn compile`.

+## Future Work

+- The Achilles' Heel of this project is the 'Add new record' feature.
+Once a record is added, the entire index needs to be reconstructed.
+A much more scalable solution was possible but not implemented due to time constraints.
+- The current algorithm prioritizes word position and frequency of overall word occurrence over all other factors, sometimes making it difficult to search by exact movie title names.
+Future versions could benefit from giving more weightage to the Movie Title.

 ## References/Data used

 Original Google research paper "The Anatomy of a Large-Scale Hypertextual Web Search Engine" by Sergey Brin and Lawrence Page: